ceibasoftware/todoapp/README.md

 - Gradle

 ## Run
-Please follow the own instructions on README for backend and frontend
+Each repository has its own README

+Repository one --> backend @ 3ecd7a2
+Repository two --> frontend @ 75b8235

+##Run
 - Run command `docker-compose up`
 - Access to http://localhost